 </div>

-In this example,moduleId="2"Assuming a product model,type="page"Pagination is enabled,limit="12"12 products per page are defined,order="views desc"Then sort by view count in descending order.
-SubsequentpaginationGenerated complete pagination links for tags.
+In this example,moduleId="2"Assuming a product model,type="page"Pagination is enabled,limit="12"Define 12 products per page,order="views desc"Then sort in descending order by page views.
+The subsequentpaginationThe tag generates a complete pagination link.

-Assuming you need to display the top-level categories (such as "Solutions") and their subcategories on the homepage, and the corresponding product documents under each subcategory.
-If there are no subcategories, directly display the product documents under the top-level category.
+Suppose you need to display the top-level categories (such as "Solutions") and their subcategories on the homepage, and display the corresponding product documentation under each subcategory.
+If there are no subcategories, directly display the product documentation under the top-level category.

 <div class="category-product-display">